5004-SEA-Fa24-Geeng/hello-world-lanselylee/Report.md

 1. Why would we want to keep interaction with the client contained to ConsoleView?
+       Because if we want to change something or fix someting, we can just do it in one class, it's easier to find the bug and fix it quickly.
+And by keeping interaction with the client contained to ConsoleView, we can simulate input/output for testing, while other classes can focus their own logic.

-2. Right now, the application isn't very dynamic in that it can be difficult to add new languages and greetings without modifying the code every time.
+3. Right now, the application isn't very dynamic in that it can be difficult to add new languages and greetings without modifying the code every time.
 Just thinking programmatically,  how could you make the application more dynamic?
 You are free to reference Geeting.java and how that could be used in your design.

+    We can store greetings and languages in single file or database instead of hardcoding them in the code.
+Then, use a loader to read this data and dynamically create Greeting objects.
+A GreetingManager class can manage these objects, allowing us to fetch, add, or update greetings at runtime without modifying the code.
+This approach separates data from logic, it makes easier to maintain and change.

 > [!IMPORTANT]